10 Essential ETL Interview Questions *

 Freelance ETL Developer

-Anish is an experienced software engineer with very deep knowledge of back-end systems, databases, data warehousing, data engineering, and building data-driven products and services.
-Although he's self-taught in SQL, Scala, and Python, Anish has previously won international SQL coding contests.
+Anish is an experienced software engineer with a profound knowledge of back-end systems, databases, data warehousing, data engineering, and building data-driven products and services.
+Although self-taught in SQL, Scala, and Python, Anish has previously won international SQL coding contests.

 Show More